jules32/ne-prep/prep/liv/readme.md

 ## Ocean Health Index - US Northeast: Livelihoods sub-goal

-This folder describes the methods used to prepare data for the Livelihoods sub-goal for the US Northeast OHI assessment.
-This sub-goal makes up half of the Livelihoods and Economies goal.
+This folder contains scripts that prepare data layers used in the Livelihoods sub-goal (one half of the Livelihoods & Economies goal).

 More information about this goal is available [here](http://ohi-science.org/goals/#livelihoods-and-economies).